 Vinci Construction's score of 23 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2019, Vinci Construction reported total carbon emissions of approximately 2,451,784,000 kg CO2e.
-This figure reflects the company's global emissions without specific disclosures on Scope 1, 2, or 3 emissions.
+This figure reflects the company's global operations and encompasses all scopes of emissions, although specific breakdowns for Scope 1, 2, and 3 emissions were not disclosed.
 The previous year's emissions in 2018 were about 2,309,546,000 kg CO2e, indicating a rise in emissions over the year.
-In 2009, emissions were recorded at approximately 2,154,560,000 kg CO2e, showing a significant increase over the decade.
-Vinci Construction has not disclosed any specific reduction targets or initiatives related to the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of documented reduction strategies suggests that the company may be in the early stages of formalising its climate commitments.
-Overall, Vinci Construction's emissions data highlights the need for enhanced transparency and proactive measures in addressing climate change within the construction industry.
+Vinci Construction has not publicly committed to specific reduction targets or initiatives, as there are no documented climate pledges or SBTi (Science Based Targets initiative) reduction targets available.
+The absence of detailed emissions data and reduction commitments suggests that the company may be in the early stages of developing a comprehensive climate strategy.
+Overall, Vinci Construction's emissions data highlights the significant carbon footprint associated with its operations, underscoring the need for enhanced transparency and commitment to climate action in the construction industry.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.